shreykumar33/shrekp/README.md

 - 👋 Hi, I’m @shrekp i.e., Shrey Kumar Gupta
 - 👀 I’m interested in competetive coding and problem solving via programming.
-- 🌱 I’m currently learning c.
+- 🌱 I’m currently learning cpp.
 - 💞️ I’m looking to collaborate and open to coding projects and learning.
 - 📫 How to reach me - ping me on https://www.linkedin.com/in/shreykg/